umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/README.md

    recent record is stored.
 For instance, if a SampleId appears twice with differing source values, only the values from the latter record will be retained.
 5. The sync happens every night periodically.
 See `./deploy/README.md` for more info.
+6. The sync will emit events to the event-bus when a library is being created/updated.

 Please refer to the [tracking-sheet-service](proc/service/tracking_sheet_srv.py) implementation.